enewe101/corenlpy/docs/index.rst

 CoreNLP also allows you to specify other options via a properties file (see `here <http://stanfordnlp.github.io/CoreNLP/cmdline.html>`_ under the subheading "Configuration").
-When invoking using the python function, you can provide the same options as a dictionary of key-value pairs.
+When invoking using the Python function, you can provide the same options as a dictionary of key-value pairs.
 The key should be the property (what appears on the left of the equals sign in a properties file) and the value should be a string representation of everything on the right of the